- Major AFL and AFLW Awards

 Hayden Bunton Sr (1938-39, 1941, Fitzroy), Graham "Polly" Farmer (1956-57, 1960, Geelong), Barry Cable (1964, 1973, North Melbourne), John Ironmonger (1983, Fitzroy), Steve Malaxos (1984, Hawthorn & West Coast), Mark Bairstow (1986, Geelong), Ryan Turnbull (2001, West Coast), Jaxon Crabb (2005, West Coast), Matt Priddis (2006, West Coast), Hayden Ballantyne (2008, Fremantle), Kane Mitchell (2012, Port Adelaide).
 Ironmonger later played in and contributed to footy in the United States.

-The Magarey Medal for 2018 was won by Mitch Grigg (Norwood), compiling 26 votes.
-It was his 2nd in a row.
+The Magarey Medal for 2022 was won by Aaron Young (North Adelaide), compiling 23 votes.
+It was his 1st.
+There is a list of past winners at Wikipedia.

 The McClelland Trophy was inaugurated in 1951.
 It was awarded to the club accumulating the highest number of points over three levels of competition (Senior, Reserves and Under-19).
 This was maintained until 1990, when the move to a one team national competition was undertaken.
 The McClelland Trophy is now awarded to the Minor Premier (the team finishing on top of the ladder after the home and away season.)
 The trophy was instituted to recognize the service of Dr. McClelland as a player, club delegate for Melbourne, and as VFL President from 1926 to 1955.

-The Richmond Tigers won the McClelland Trophy in 2018, finishing the home and away season on top of the ladder with 18 wins (72 points) from 22 matches.
-They finished two games clear of runner-up West Coast Eagles.
-They lost in the Preliminary Finals and this did not win the premiership in 2018.
+The Geelong Cats won the McClelland Trophy in 2022, finishing the home and away season on top of the ladder with 18 wins (72 points) from 22 matches.
+They finished ahead of Melbourne, Sydney, and Collingwood -- all with 16 wins and 6 losses.
+Geelong will be the "number one seed" in the finals.
+There is a complete list of past winners at Wikipedia.

 Players were allowed to come from anywhere in Australia to play for their home state, as opposed to the previous system, where the State team was chosen from the players in the respective state league, regardless of where the player originally came from.
 This now meant that Western Australia and South Australia could challenge Victoria to interstate football games and field their best players, who were likely to be playing over in the VFL.